What do I need to bring with me to apply for a lawyer?

 Can I use the same public defender if I get scheduled for a review hearing on a previous charge?

-OPD does its best to reassign returning clients to the same public defender agency, whenever possible.
+DPD does its best to reassign returning clients to the same public defender division, whenever possible.
 If you are scheduled for a review hearing, you must have a financial screening to see if you still qualify for a public defender if it’s been more than 180 days since your last screening.
 If you’ve been screened in the past 180 days you do not need to be re-screened.

 I don't like the attorney you assigned me.
 How can I get a different one?

 If you have a legitimate complaint about your attorney, call the DPD Division, ask for your attorney's supervisor, and talk with him or her about any problems with your attorney.
 Many problems can be resolved by the attorney's supervisor.
 If the supervisor cannot resolve the problem, you should send a letter in writing to the DPD Complaint Service Coordinator.
 Please see our complaints

 No. DPD assigns your case to one of the four divisions based upon availability and legal requirements.
 The division is then responsible for assigning your attorney.